HCL-TECH-SOFTWARE/appscan-maven-plugin/README.md

-# HCL AppScan on Cloud Maven Plugin
+# HCL AppScan Maven Plugin

-Apply the power of static application security testing with HCL AppScan on Cloud – a SaaS solution that helps to eliminate vulnerabilities from applications before they are deployed.
-HCL AppScan on Cloud integrates directly into the SDLC, providing static, dynamic, mobile and open source testing.
+   Leverage the power of static application security testing with HCL AppScan on Cloud, a SaaS solution for eliminating application vulnerabilities before deployment, and HCL AppScan 360°, a cloud-native, self-managed platform also used for vulnerability elimination.
+Both solutions integrate directly into the SDLC, providing static, dynamic, and open-source testing.

-You can submit static and open source scans directly from the HCL AppScan on Cloud Maven plugin or use it to generate an IRX file for later submission to the service.
+You can submit static and open source scans directly from the HCL AppScan Maven plugin or use it to generate an IRX file for later submission to the service.
 The results are ready quickly (90% are ready in less than one hour) having been honed by Intelligent Finding Analytics, which uses HCL's Artificial Intelligence capabilities to greatly reduce false positives and other noise by an average of more than 98%.
 IFA also displays optimal locations for developers to fix multiple vulnerabilities in the code.
 Click [here](https://securityintelligence.com/intelligent-finding-analytics-cognitive-computing-application-security-expert/) for more information.

-Not yet a customer of HCL AppScan on Cloud?
-Click [here](https://cloud.appscan.com/) for a free trial of Application Security on Cloud to use with this plugin
+Not yet an HCL AppScan on Cloud or AppScan 360 customer?
+Click [here](https://cloud.appscan.com/) for a free trial of Application Security on Cloud, which you can use with Maven, or click [here](https://www.hcl-software.com/appscan/products/appscan360/contact) for a free trial of AppScan 360°.

 # Prerequisites:

 - An account on the [HCL AppScan on Cloud](https://cloud.appscan.com/) service.
 You'll need to [create an application](https://help.hcltechsw.com/appscan/ASoC/ent_create_application.html) on the service to associate your scans with.
+- To execute scans in HCL AppScan 360°, you must have access to an instance of AppScan 360°.
+To learn more about AppScan 360° features and installation, click [here](https://help.hcl-software.com/appscan/360/2.0.0/home.html).

 # Goals: